tdwg/cd/charter.md

   Re-use of data is important.
 Collection description records can be created with the use of existing published or unpublished resources such as printed catalogues, exhibition planning documents or archival finding aids.
 Conversely, data recorded in the collection description records can be used to produce exhibit labels.
 The data can also be provided to external initiatives, some of which wish to merge data from several sources to provide regional coverage of biodiversity collections.

-### CD is evolving based on the work of the NCD
+## History and Background

 The first steps in standardising collection-level description began with a European Union Framework V project known as BioCASE - the Biodiversity Collections Access Service for Europe.
 This project ran from November 2001 until early 2005 (more on this at the BioCASE project website.)

 An RLG Programs working group of mainly North American natural history librarians and archivists known as RAVNS (Resources AVailable in Natural Sciences) has made the BioCASE metadata standard more generally applicable, rather than dealing only with specimen collections it is now a standard that covers any type of natural history collection (specimens, original artwork, photographs, archives, published material or a mixture).
 Discussion at the TDWG 2004 meeting in Christchurch, New Zealand, concluded that a standard for describing natural history collections would fit well with the suite of data standards being developed on behalf of the Global Biodiversity Information Facility (GBIF).
 The NCD Interest Group was convened and submitted a draft standard in 2008, but that standard has never been ratified.
 Meetings of the Natural Collections Descriptions (NCD) Interest Group at TDWG 2016 and TDWG 2017 confirmed the continued need for a collections description standard, with the prior work done by the NCD Interest Group as the starting point.

+NCD is a standard between the general resource discovery standards such as Dublin Core, and the rich collections description standards such as EAD.
+Mappings enable the extraction of a Dublin Core record from an NCD record or, conversely, filling out an NCD record into an EAD record.
+The NCD Interest Group brought together work on collection descriptions being carried out for the European Union Framework VI programme known as SYNTHESYS and the work performed by RAVNS under the auspices of RLG with that carried out by TDWG members.

+Original NCD Charter Core Members include Wouter Addink (NL, Technical - NCD Toolkit), Carol Butler (Smithsonian, Terminology), Markus Döring (BGBM, Technical - RDF), Doug Holland	(MOBOT, Data mapping), Barbara Mathé (AMNH, Data mapping), Connie Rinaldo (Harvard, Documentation), Larry Speers (GBIF liaison), Günter Waibel (RLG, Resource organiser)

 ## Summary

-CD plans to support first, the development of a standard for sharing metadata about collection objects in scientific collections while planning to develop the standard so that it can be expanded to other types of collections (e.g. sea water collections).
+CD plans to support first, the development of a standard for sharing metadata about collection objects in scientific collections while planning to develop the standard so that it can be expanded to other types of collections (e.g. sea water collections) later.

 The Interest Group is developing CD for use with RDF to ensure that it integrates with TDWG's common development architecture.
 The standard enables the aggregation of collections descriptions from many sources and facilitates resource discovery - particularly for collections that do not have a Web presence.

-## Historically

-NCD is a standard between the general resource discovery standards such as Dublin Core, and the rich collections description standards such as EAD.
-Mappings enable the extraction of a Dublin Core record from an NCD record or, conversely, filling out an NCD record into an EAD record.
-The NCD Interest Group brought together work on collection descriptions being carried out for the European Union Framework VI programme known as SYNTHESYS and the work performed by RAVNS under the auspices of RLG with that carried out by TDWG members.

 CD will build on NCDs effort to connect to and use and link to other standards as appropriate.